Floatation therapy

 From isolation tanks to float rooms, the language of floating has changed, but the purpose has remained the same: to give the body and mind a space to rest, recover, and reconnect.

-At Ocean Float Rooms, we’ve spent more than thirty years refining that experience — creating environments that feel as beautiful as they are effective.
+At Ocean Float Rooms, we’ve spent more than thirty years refining that experience — creating environments that are both carefully designed and effective.
 Whether you float for relaxation, recovery, creativity, or emotional balance, the essence of floatation therapy is universal — weightless calm in its purest form.

 Floatation therapy FAQs